lightningcookies/weather386/README.md

 # weather386
 `weather386` is a Python package developed as part of a data science class at Brigham Young University (BYU).
 It provides an easy-to-use interface for accessing and visualizing weather forecast and historical data.
-Built with simplicity in mind, it offers several functions that allow users to quickly retrieve and analyze weather data from sources like the National Weather Service. **all times are in UTC timezone as customary with weather data**
+Built with simplicity in mind, it offers several functions that allow users to quickly retrieve and analyze weather data from the National Weather Service.   **all times are in UTC timezone as customary with weather data**

 ## Website
 https://lightningcookies.github.io/weather386/